-HPER 129 A T Clinical Experience I 1 cr.
-During this clinical rotation student's will be assigned to their clinical experience.
-Students in the HPER 129 clinical experience will have prior experience in HPER 208 Taping and Bracing, HPER 128 Intro to Athletic Training, Biology 220 Anatomy and Physiology, and HPER 210 First Aid and CPR to build on.
+HPER 129 Athletic Training Clinical Experience I 1 cr.

+Students will be assigned to clinical rotation during this clinical course.
+The competencies and clinical integrated proficiencies for this clinical course are based on content knowledge and psychomotor skills taught in previous courses.
+The emphasis of this clinical course includes the content areas of acute care of injury and illness, clinical evaluation of basic injuries, prevention and health promotion which includes risk management/prevention, basic health care administration, basic psychosocial skills/knowledge, professional development and responsibility, and to a limited extent, nutrition.
+Evidence based practice is embedded throughout the entire curriculum.
+Students in the HPER 129 clinical experience will have prior experience in HPER 208 Taping and Bracing, HPER 128 Intro to Athletic Training, BIOLOGY 220 Anatomy and Physiology, and HPER 210 First Aid and CPR to build on.
 Students will be enrolled in HPER 207 Prevention and Care of Injuries at the time of this clinical evaluation and will be adding to the knowledge base of their injury assessment skills.
-This course allows student's to observe the multiple roles and setting that are involved in the profession of Athletic Training.
-Prerequisite(s): CPR Certification, and required immunizations.
+Prerequisites: HPER 128, CPR Certification, and admission to Athletic Training.